Meet the history-makers of the 2024 elections

 Democrats are also poised to make breakthroughs for LGBTQ representation.
 Sarah McBride, the projected winner of Delaware’s at-large House seat, will be the first transgender person to serve in Congress.
 Julie Johnson will be the first out LGBTQ person to win a federal election in Texas, the nation’s second-most populous state.

-There are many races for which CNN has not yet projected a result.
+A few races remain for which CNN has not yet projected a result, and this list will be updated for any additional projections.
 But of the ones for which a projection has been made, here are the candidates who made history with their victories.

+AZ-SEN: Democrat Ruben Gallego will be the first Latino senator from Arizona, CNN projects, with his victory over Republican Kari Lake in the race to succeed retiring independent Sen. Kyrsten Sinema.
+The son of immigrants from Colombia and Mexico, Gallego is a Phoenix-area congressman and previously served in the Arizona House.

 Delaware

-Note: Correction: This article has been updated to reflect Ayotte’s historic milestone.
-She is the first Republican woman to be elected governor of New Hampshire.